 Meeting Dates »

-The Town Council meets twice monthly in the Council Chamber, at the Town Hall, on the first and third Tuesday.
-The second meeting of the month only goes ahead if there is substantial business requiring attention.
+The Town Council meets monthly in the Council Chamber, at the Town Hall, on the first Tuesday.

 The Planning Committee meets once a month, usually on the first Wednesday of each month.
 The Finance and General Purposes, Assets and Environment and Personnel Committees meet as and when required.
 Working Parties are set up from time to time to deal with specific projects.